Mircho/tanksensor/README.md

 The water tank is a [cylinder lying horizontally](docs/cylinder-tank.png), diameter - 500mm, length - 1000mm, volume: ~197 liters

-Tank physical size is hardcoded in the main.c
+Tank physical size is hardcoded in the tank_volume.c

 Formula for calculating tank volume given depth of water is known: